firmhub/relm/README.md

 __Arguments__

-1. *element (DOMElement)*: Any element where you want to render the app
+1. `element (DOMElement)`: Any element where you want to render the app
-2. *component (Object)*: Top-level relm component representing your application
+2. `component (Object)`: Top-level relm component representing your application

 __Returns__

-*(Object)*: An "app" object with the following methods:
+`(Object)`: An "app" object with the following methods:
-  * *getState(): Any* - Returns the latest application state
+  * `getState(): Any`: Returns the latest application state
-  * *subscribeState(subscriber: Function): Void*: Calls the subscriber each time that the application state changes
+  * `subscribeState(subscriber: Function): Void`: Calls the subscriber each time that the application state changes
-  * *dispatchAction(action: Object): Void*: Dispatches an action to your top-level component
+  * `dispatchAction(action: Object): Void`: Dispatches an action to your top-level component
-  * *hotReload(component: Object): Void*: Replaces the top-level component with the provided component.
+  * `hotReload(component: Object): Void`: Replaces the top-level component with the provided component.
 Useful in development for hot reloading

 ## UI